-- Introduction to Business Operations
+Managing Business Operations

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-No special requirements
+No additional requirements

 Understanding business operations assists executive managers to manage local and international business operations as an executive in an internationally competitive setting.
 In this degree you will draw upon your executive experience to explore design thinking when exploring business operation problems and opportunities.